What is Return Path’s Certification program?

 How does the Certification program work?

 The Return Path Certification program provides mailbox providers with a whitelist of trusted senders who meet high program standards.
-The Certified whitelist covers more than two billion mailboxes worldwide at top mailbox providers and filters (such as Microsoft).
+The Certified whitelist covers more than two billion mailboxes worldwide at top mailbox providers and filters.
 The whitelist is built on a network of trust between senders and receivers founded on the common goal of ensuring that good email gets into the inbox.

 Are there other Certification programs, or whitelists?

-In the email universe, there are three types of whitelists: personal whitelists, whitelists provided directly through mailbox providers, and commercial whitelists.
+Within the email industry, there are three types of whitelists: personal whitelists, whitelists provided directly through mailbox providers, and commercial whitelists.

 To get on a personal whitelists, senders can ask subscribers to put their emails in their address books.